 Photo Credit: Experience Grand Rapids

 The Mitten Brewing Company

 Despite both owners having young families, Chris Andrus and Max Trierweiler didn’t intend to open the Mitten Brewing Company with a commitment to families.
-Instead, the community showed them that they wanted the child-friendly environment.
+Instead, the community showed them that they wanted the child-friendly environment in the West Side.

 “Honestly, we’re family friendly because that’s what our customers showed us,” Andrus said.
-“We didn’t set out with that goal, we just wanted to be welcoming and customers felt comfortable and we took it as a compliment.”
+“We didn’t set out with that goal; we just wanted to be welcoming, and customers felt comfortable so we took it as a compliment.”

 “We’ve rolled with the label and changed the menu around to accommodate,” Andrus said.
 “It’s a fun place for a family dinner.
 It’s not like there’s a bunch of toys, but it’s a safe, relaxing, and cool place.”